ShellRechargeSolutionsEU/ocpp/README.md

       Copyright © 2010 – 2015 Open Charge Alliance.
 All rights reserved.
       This document is made available under the *Creative Commons Attribution- NoDerivatives 4.0 International Public License* (https://creativecommons.org/licenses/by-nd/4.0/legalcode).
       ```

+## TODOs

+ * For OCPP 2.0:

+   * Clean server interface

+   * Test harness

+   * Sharing code between 2.0 and 1.x servers

+   * Update all of the README

+   * Message case classes and serializers for all operations

+   * Factory method on OcppJsonClient to give caller a 1.x or 2.0 client
+     depending on negotiation with server